ymerejsasnak/ymerejsasnak.github.io/index.md

 ## Introduction

 Hello.
 My name is Jeremy.
-I tend to prefer JK.
+I tend to prefer JK. [contact me](mailto:Jeremy.JK.Kansas@gmail.com)

 This portfolio started life as part of the capstone class for my CS degree, but I never really felt comfortable with the end result; the writing felt fluffy and bloated (as bad college writing too often does), and I spent far more time fulfilling the specific requirements of the assignment(s) and less time presenting my self and my work in a way that I felt best.
 As of this writing I have no professional work experience in programming or software development, though I have had some freelancing successes over the past couple months.
 Instead of droning on about myself, let's get into the projects.